 This technique is similar to the rocking method but uses a tripod.
 A tripod may be needed if the lighting is a problem or if you’re working in a studio.
 3D techniques are a great way to add spice to your fashion photography or product photography.

-The subject or model needs to be in the centre of the frame.
+The subject or model needs to be in the center of the frame.
 The first shot is taken like that.
 Then the camera and tripod are moved to the left or right.
 They should not be moved more than two inches as this is the average distance between a human’s eyes.

 Before the second shot is taken, the subject needs to be re-centred.
 This may involve changing the angle slightly to keep the same framing.
 Then it’s time for the second shot.